Institutional Review Board (IRB) proposals

 - Amendment: You should submit an amendment request to the IRB to make any change to the original protocol.
 This includes updates to personnel, consent scripts or processes, surveys questions, funding, and participating institutions.

 - IRB Authorization Agreements (IAA): Agreements between two IRBs that one of them will take on all reviewing responsibilities for a project for both of them.
-For example, if a principal investigator (PI) works at Tufts University but gets funding from J-PAL (and therefore needs MIT IRB review), MIT can cede reviewing responsibilities to Tufts.
+For example, if a research team includes a principal investigator (PI) at Tufts University and one at Cornell, Cornell can cede reviewing responsibilities to Tufts.
 DHHS OHRP provides a sample IAA , though many IRBs now process IAAs online via Smart IRB.
 Please check with your IRB to see which is preferred.

 - Adverse event: A violation of IRB protocols or an event during the research that carries the risk of potential harm to the subjects.
 This includes data breaches.
 Adverse events must be reported to the IRB.

-Institutional Review Boards (IRBs) review research involving human subjects to ensure that they protect human subjects from potentially harmful research.
+Institutional Review Boards (IRBs) review research involving human subjects to ensure protection of research participants from potentially harmful research.

 Research involving human subjects obtains information through interventions or generates identifiable private information (including bio-specimens).
 Identifiable information means that the identity of the subject may readily be ascertained or associated with an individual.
 Private information refers to behavior taking place in a context in which an individual can reasonably expect no observation, recording, or information that the individual provided for a specific purpose and can reasonably expect will not be made public (e.g., a medical record).

 The "Common Rule" is the popular term for the Federal (US) Policy for the Protection of Human Subjects, 45 CFR part 46, which outlines the criteria and mechanisms for IRB review of human subjects research.
-The Common Rule has been revised and the new rule went into effect January 21, 2019.
-All new protocols submitted after January 21, 2019 are required to comply with the revised requirements.
+The revised Common Rule went into effect January 21, 2019.
+All new protocols submitted after January 21, 2019, are required to comply with the revised requirements.
 It is up to individual IRBs, however, whether to apply the previous or revised version of the regulations to ongoing studies that were submitted before that transition date (DHHS OHRP 2019a).

 J-PAL IRB requirements